This calm summer night in 1981, Joshua Tree National Monument looked more beautiful than ever.

 The people inside knew something was wrong as soon as he came through the front door.
 He looked like a cave man bringing in his prey, even though neither he nor the thing on his shoulder were dressed for the part.
 As all eyes riveted on Jeff Boeing and his seven-foot-high burden, he planted his feet and asked, "Gentlemen, would you mind telling me where I can report a dead alien?"

-He let the body fall to the floor in time with a chorus of gasps.
-The dull thud that followed made Jeff wonder whether or not his last move had been all that well-chosen.
-Regardless, a man behind a desk broke the petrified mood by calling someone on the phone.
-Jeff had a feeling, though he couldn't tell, that the man was calling the proper authorities and not the little white wagon.
+Dramatically, he let the body fall to the floor.
+A chorus of gasps began before it even hit the ground.
+The dull thud that followed was a bit more jarring than Jeff had intended; maybe dropping the alien like that wasn't such a good move.
+For two long heartbeats, everyone stared, petrified; then a man behind a desk picked up his phone and started punching buttons.
+Jeff had a feeling, though he couldn't tell for sure, that the man was calling the proper authorities and not the little white wagon.

 Roger M. Wilcox's main stories page